top of page

 "And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose" —Romans 8:28 NASB.

-Will God be able to rely on you to fulfill your destiny even when circumstances don't align with your expectations?
+Will God be able to rely on you to fulfill His destiny even when circumstances don't align with your expectations?
 Can God count on you to continue serving, ministering, and obeying Him, even in times of pain or when things unfold differently than you anticipated?

 Some of us have allowed 'prison' situations in our lives to stop us from reaching our goals.
 They have impeded our purpose and have allowed us to become ineffective.